Skip to content

 With an estimated urban population growth rate of 4.3%, Nigeria’s urban population is expected to double by 2050.
 The notable consequence of the rapid urbanisation that is taking place in the country is the expansion and increase in numbers of informal settlements within and around large cities.
 These informal settlements, referred to as urban slums, are characterised by poor housing, lack of basic amenities and poor access to urban resources, including health, nutrition and education.

-The Health Policy Research Group at the University of Nigeria Enugu, Campus, is implementing a project on sexual and reproductive health in six urban and rural local government areas in Ebonyi State Nigeria.
+The Health Policy Research Group (HPRG) at the University of Nigeria, is implementing a four-year project on sexual and reproductive health in six urban and rural local government areas in Ebonyi State, Nigeria.
 It is estimated that about 2 in 10 young women will become pregnant before 18 years of age worldwide (Sedgh et al., 2015).
 The demand for family planning among young unmarried women in all regions is estimated at 90%, indicating that these women do not want to become pregnant.

 SPARC (Strategic Purchasing Africa Resource Centre)